 How many people block display ads or mobile ads?
 Around 11% of all mobile users, or more than 500 million people.
 Although that is not a segment of the world’s market that most can afford to miss, it is effectively blocked.
 That tells us that anyone eager to use mobile ads and display ads on apps or websites must make their ads the very best possible.

 In other words, you need to put in extra effort to get that click, and that means being all about the “visuals”.
-As the title above indicates – you need to know how to design a visually attractive and appealing mobile ad if you want it to supply a good ROI (return on investment).
+As the title above indicates – you need to know how to design a visually attractive mobile ad if you want it to supply a good ROI (return on investment).

 Design is a strong influence over first impressions.
 It is why we all know that old adage of not “judging a book by its cover,” because the content could amount to tripe while the cover keeps making lots of sales.
 We are not saying you want to follow that model and make a great mobile ad that doesn’t deliver, but we do want you to give good design its due and focus on that element as you begin creating this part of an ad campaign.